affinitydb/doc/strengths.md

 A transaction can involve any number of PINs.

 ##Discoverability, information re-use, and information sharing
-While objects can evolve freely in ChaosDB, it remains possible to discover and track them at any moment.
-ChaosDB provides several mechanisms: [classification](./terminology.md#class), full-scan queries (not recommended for deployed applications but convenient during development), and [notifications](./terminology.md#notification).
+While objects can evolve freely in Affinity, it remains possible to discover and track them at any moment.
+Affinity provides several mechanisms: [classification](./terminology.md#class), full-scan queries (not recommended for deployed applications but convenient during development), and [notifications](./terminology.md#notification).